 - Next, the Salesforce Trailblazer Community team and other Salesforce employees and evangelists give their feedback.

 Salesforce MVP nominations

-If you know someone who is deserving of the coveted Salesforce MVP award, nominations open each November for the following year, so keep your eyes open for the announcement on Twitter and the Salesforce blog.
+If you know someone who is deserving of the coveted Salesforce MVP award, nominations are now open.
+Keep your eyes open for further announcements on Twitter and the Salesforce blog.